tomswinburne/tomswinburne.github.io/index.md

-Our work pushes the boundaries of multi-scale simulations to study of plasticity, diffusion and thermodynamic stability in metallic materials, drawing from (and contributing to) condensed matter physics, dislocation theory, statistics and machine learning.<br>
+Our work pushes the boundaries of multi-scale simulations to study of plasticity, diffusion and thermodynamic stability in metallic materials, drawing on condensed matter physics, thermodynamics, dislocation theory, statistics and machine learning.

-A particular focus is robust uncertainty quantification in data-driven models spanning many time and length scales, whilst applications often focus on material challenges faced by nuclear fission and future fusion reactors.<br>
+A particular focus is robust uncertainty quantification in data-driven models spanning many time and length scales.
+Applications often focus on material challenges faced by nuclear fission and future fusion reactors.<br>

 <strong>Recent Preprints / Papers (&Dagger; = sole/corres.)</strong><br>